MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-mode.md

 ## Edit, rename, or delete a segment

 Any segment that you create or edit using advanced mode must also be edited in advanced mode.
 You cannot use the Segment builder screen to edit these segments.
-Within the corresponding segment tile on the **Segments** screen, select the ellipses (…) button to show the **Edit**, **Rename**, and **Delete** options.
+Within the corresponding segment tile on the **Segments** screen, select the ellipsis (…) button to show the **Edit**, **Rename**, and **Delete** options.